 Are herbal teas safe for children?

-Ask a doctor about the best ways to treat constipation in children.
-Some OTC laxative medications are available in doses for younger people.
+Instead, caregivers can ask a doctor or pharmacist about the best way to treat constipation in children.

 Are herbal teas regulated?

 In the United States, the Food and Drug Administration (FDA) regulates herbal teas as food products.
 This means it does not test their effectiveness or their purity as medication.
 The potency of ingredients may vary significantly from one tea brand to another.

 As with OTC laxatives, herbal teas can cause side effects.
 For example, too much senna tea may result in diarrhea, while caffeine can cause heart palpitations and anxiety.
 Before taking a herbal tea to relieve constipation, individuals can ask a doctor or pharmacist whether the ingredients will be suitable.